 "The truth is that this man is so profligate, so practiced a liar, so evil that he can only be a direct servant of Satan the devil.
 He operates in the name of God to serve his own wicked self, just as he took his own teenage daughter and abused her for 10 years, in the name of God!
 Many of his ministers know this and privately say so.
 He has brought great shame on the name of God and on true religion." (excerpted from a 1981 letter Robinson wrote; published in Ambassador Report #17, October 22, 1981)

 William B. Hinson, a former WCG minister, had this to say:

 "Herbert W. Armstrong has destroyed more lives than anyone I know in the name of religion in such a short period of time.
 The Armstrong work is a work of darkness and Christians are called upon to reveal the work of darkness."
 (The Broadway to Armageddon, chapter 1, p.
 10)

-Many others have written about Herbert Armstrong sins, his false prophecies, intentional deceptions, abuse of others, and twisting of Scripture, but it remains very hard to admit that the fruits show HWA was a fraud who used religion as a racket.
+Many others have written about Herbert Armstrong sins, his false prophecies, intentional deceptions, abuse of others, and twisting of Scripture, but it remains very hard to admit that the fruits show HWA was a fraud and con-artist who used religion as a racket.

 "...he caused you to trust in a lie."
 (Jeremiah 29:31